 The Social Care Council developed a new Strategic Plan for the period April 2023 to March 2027 following a period of consultation with registrants, staff, the Board, stakeholders and partners, other HSC organisations and its Partnerships, including the Participation Partnership (which comprises people who use services and carers).
-To support the delivery of the new Strategic Plan the Social Care Council have developed an annual Business Plan for 2023/24 which explains what it will do during the year in support of the new strategic themes which are -
+The feedback during this consultation was overwhelmingly positive and supportive of the new strategic themes and associated strategic actions and outcomes.
+The strategic themes for the Social Care Council over the next four years are -

-- delivering effective workforce regulation;

-- developing the capability of the workforce;
+- delivering effective workforce regulation; - developing the capability of the workforce;

-- · leading with influence; and

-- innovating and improving.
+- leading with influence; and - innovating and improving.

-The Business Plan is aligned to the Social Care Council's values - Respect, Integrity, Partnership and Excellence.
+The Strategic Plan is aligned to the Social Care Council's values - Respect, Integrity, Partnership and Excellence.

-The Business Plan is outcome focused rather than objective driven.
+The Strategic Plan is outcome focused rather than objective driven.
 This means that we are measuring the difference we make and how well we achieved this.

-The Social Care Council must deliver the Business Plan within its allocated funding and resources.
+The Social Care Council must deliver the Strategic Plan within its allocated funding and resources.